emmaewade/pangenome-workflow/README.md

 - *master.tsv* : file of useful assembly information
 - *processed_files* : folder of processed GFF3 and FASTA files
 - *roary_%number%* : roary output directory
-- *summaries* : folder of files used mainly to connect parts of workflow
+- *summaries* : folder of files used mainly to connect workflow rules

 Additionally *assembly_summary_genbank.txt* , *assembly_summary_refseq.txt*,  *names.dmp*, and  *nodes.dmp* will be downloaded into *workflow/data* after the first run.
 These are heavy files and can be deleted in between or after running.